 The Management of the Fund provided for 100 percent of the portfolio of Bancos Nuevo Mundo, Banco República and Banco Banex, all of which are in the process of liquidation, and recognizes the recoveries received based on their performance.
-So
+So far in 2021 and during 2020, the Fund did not receive recoveries from the banks in liquidation.

-Management of the Fund believes that the allowance for uncollectibility of accounts receivable from banks in liquidation established as of March 31, 2021 and 2020 is sufficient to cover the related risk of uncollectibility.
+Management of the Fund believes that the allowance for uncollectibility of accounts receivable from banks in liquidation established as of June 30, 2021 and December 31, 2020 is sufficient to cover the related risk of uncollectibility.

 - (b) Corresponds to the accounts receivable of the mortgage loan portfolio granted by the Compañía de Negociaciones Mobiliarias e Inmobiliarias S.A.- CONEMINSA, which was received by the Fund under the Dation Contract in Payment Agreement dated December 30, 2003 for its administration and recovery.
-As of March 31, 2021 and 2020 this account receivable is 100% provisioned. - (c) Corresponds to the account receivable from Ingenieros Civiles Contratistas Generales S.A.C.
+As of June 30, 2021 and December 31, 2020 this account receivable is 100% provisioned. - (c) Corresponds to the account receivable from Ingenieros Civiles Contratistas Generales S.A.C.
 ICCGSA, for the commercial papers that the Fund held, which expired on October 22, 2018, and for which an account receivable was recognized with its respective allowance for doubtful collection in the amount of S/ 3,794,000 approximately, of which S/ 3,500,000 corresponded to principal and S/ 294,000 to interest as of December 31, 2018, Note 5(e).
-As of March 31, 2021 and December 31, 2020 this account receivable is 100% provisioned. - (d) In August 2019, after activating the thirteenth clause to the Cooperativa de Ahorro y Crédito de Perú (Prestaperu), the Fund authorized the removal of the balance owed to said IFI from the administration of the COFIDE Trust; directly demanding from the IFI the payment of the outstanding fees from February to August 2019 for S/ 4,230 thousand.
+As of June 30, 2021 and December 31, 2020 this account receivable is 100% provisioned. - (d) In August 2019, after activating the thirteenth clause to the Cooperativa de Ahorro y Crédito de Perú (Prestaperu), the Fund authorized the removal of the balance owed to said IFI from the administration of the COFIDE Trust; directly demanding from the IFI the payment of the outstanding fees from February to August 2019 for S/ 4,230 thousand.

-This account receivable maintains a provision for uncollectibility of S/4,230 thousand, determined by applying the provision percentage that corresponds to a debtor rated as Loss, which is the rating it maintains as of March 31, 2021 and December 31, 2020.
+This account receivable maintains a provision for uncollectibility of S/4,230 thousand, determined by applying the provision percentage that corresponds to a debtor rated as Loss, which is the rating it maintains as of June 30, 2021 and December 31, 2020.